debops/debops/docs/ansible/roles/vmagent/defaults-detailed.rst

 -----------------------------------

-The role evaluates the following sources, in order, and uses the first one that resolves successfully.
+The role evaluates the following sources, in order, and uses the first one that is configured.
+A non-empty :envvar:`vmagent__local_archive_path` or :envvar:`vmagent__controller_archive_path` wins even if the archive is missing on disk; there is no fall-through to the next source.
 The detailed mechanics live in :file:`tasks/install_binary.yml`; the rules below summarize the user contract.

 #. ``vmagent__skip_install: True`` - the role does not touch
    :envvar:`vmagent__bin_path`.
 Useful when the binary is provided by